AlibabaCloudDocs/petadata/intl.en-US/User Guide/Manage instances/ Create an instance.md

     |Nodes|The default number of nodes is two.
 The maximum number of nodes for a Subscription instance is up to 64, and the maximum number of nodes for a Pay-As-You-Go instance is up to 128.|

 4. After the settings are completed, click **Buy Now**.
-5. Click the agreement of service on the Confirm Order page, and then click **Activate** button to finish the payment.
+5. Check the agreement of service on the Confirm Order page, and then click **Activate** button to finish the payment.
 6. You can find the new instance on the Instance list page.

     Initializing a HybridDB for MySQL database can take up to 20 minutes.
 You can perform subsequent operations on the instance once its status in the console becomes **Running**.